blackflux/object-scan/README.md

 When set to `false`, all targeted keys are traversed and matched in the order determined by the `compareFn` and `reverse` option.

-When set to `true`, first any targeted, unmatched keys are traversed in the order determined by the `compareFn` and `reverse` option.
+When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles.

-Then any matched keys are traversed and matched in the order defined by the corresponding needles.
+Works together with and on top of `compareFn` and `reverse` option.

 _Examples_:
 <details><summary> <code>['c', 'a', 'b']</code> <em>(order by needle)</em> </summary>